Association of Certified Fraud Examiners

 The Association of Certified Fraud Examiners (ACFE) is a professional organization of fraud examiners.
 Its activities include producing fraud information, training and tools.
 Based in Austin, Texas, the ACFE was founded in 1988 by Joseph T. Wells.
 The ACFE grants the professional designation of Certified Fraud Examiner (abbreviated CFE).

 Founder

 Joseph T. Wells founded the ACFE and is its chairman.
 After graduating from the University of Oklahoma, he worked for ten years with the Federal Bureau of Investigation, during which time he investigated the former Attorney General John N. Mitchell's involvement in Watergate.

 In addition to his duties as chairman, Wells writes, researches and lectures to business and professional groups on white-collar crime issues.
 He has written books and articles on fraud prevention and detection.
 His writings appear in professional journals.

 Fraud museum

 The ACFE runs a fraud museum containing exhibits linked to famous frauds, which is open to the public.
-America's Guide to Fraud Prevention, written by the famous confidence trickster Steve Comisar, is on display in the ACFE fraud museum.
+America's Guide to Fraud Prevention, written by the convicted felon and confidence trickster Steve Comisar, is on display in the ACFE fraud museum.
 The book is considered a piece of fraud history.